burunkus/metube/README.md

-# metube
+# MeTube
-# Database Management Systems Project - Spring 2019

-MeTube is a modified version of the popular youtube.com, MeTube allows for more multimedia options like audio, gifs and images.
+Database Management Systems Project - Spring 2019 MeTube is a modified version of the popular youtube.com, MeTube allows for more multimedia options like audio, gifs and images.

 # When sigined in users can: